smorrolf/CrossroadsClassicAnalyticsChallenge/README.md

 ## About the Challenge
 The **Crossroad Classic Analytics Challenge** brings together data enthusiasts and professionals to tackle data problems using advanced analytics and creative visualization.
 This competition emphasizes **storytelling through data**, encouraging participants to derive actionable insights from complex datasets.

-[More about the competition:] (https://crossroadsclassicanalyticschallenge.com/17-2/)
+More about the competition: [Crossroads Classic Analytics Challenge](https://crossroadsclassicanalyticschallenge.com/17-2/)